angela-cncf/coffee-and-kubernetes/README.md

 We've included a poor man's chaos monkey which you can let loose in your cluster with `make chaos` and turn off with `make order`.
 It has its own container image, built using [chaos.Dockerfile](docker/chaos.Dockerfile) and if you're curious you can take a look at [the script](k8s/chaos.sh) that does the monkeying around.
 Notice that the script references a couple of ENV VARS that have fallback default values.
 This will come in handy later.

 The monkey is unleashed via the K8s YAML definition found [here](k8s/chaos.yaml).
 In addition to a `deployment` we have a lot of permission related resources and no service or other means of exposing the functionality to the outside.
-Read about them in the [K8s API reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#api-overview).
+Read about them in the [K8s API reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#cluster-apis).

 Play with your app while the chaos monkey does its thing.
 Can you see any differences in its behavior?
-Monitor the pods in your cluster and see how they behave?
+Monitor the pods in your cluster and see how they behave.
 Which ones are being affected by our monkey?
-Can you make others be affected as well?
+Can you expand the monkey's reach to others?

 ## Additional reading and research topics 📚🐛